-feel hear look seem smell sound I love listening to that new Coldplay CD.
-It great.
-Mm.
+hear look seem smell sound 1 I love listening to that new Coldplay CD. lt great.
+2 Mm.
 What are you cooking?
-It delicious.
-I want to try it.
-What's the matter?
-You don't \\\\\\very cheerful today. like her sister.
-Their personalities are Emma very different but their appearance is almost identical.
+It 3 What's the matter?
+You don't very cheerful today.
+4 Emma like her sister.
+Their personalities are very different but their appearance is almost identical.
 There is too much sugar in this coffee.
 It too sweet.
-Can you \\\ the sound that the bird is making?
-Your hand is cold.
+Can you the sound that the bird is making?
+7 Your hand is cold.
 It like ice!
 4a In your notebook, write sentences about the things in the pictures.
 In each sentence use one of the verbs and at least one of the adjectives.
-Verbs feel look smell sound taste delicious loud cold horrible frightening soft hard wet great warm not give the name of the things you are describing.
-Can they identify which things you are describing?
+Verbs feel look smell sound taste delicious loud cold horrible frightening soft great warm hard wet